-Root canal treatment normally takes place over several visits.
-The length of treatment will depend on your case and the tooth that is being treated.
-Front teeth normally contain just one root canal whereas the back teeth can have up to four- so will take longer to treat.
-If more than one appointment is required they will normally be spaced over weekly intervals.
-Your tooth will be covered and temporarily restored in between appointments.
+Root canal treatment often takes place over several visits to the practice, with the length of treatment dependent on your individual case and the tooth being treated.
+Back teeth can have up to four root canals, so will take longer to treat than those in the front.
+Multiple appointments are spaced over weekly intervals, with your tooth covered and temporarily restored to protect it between visits.

-Your root canal treatment will take place under a local anaesthetic so should feel just like you are having a normal filling.
-You may experience some slight discomfort or gum swelling in the days afterwards but this can be relieved with ibuprofen or paracetamol.
-If the pain does persist then contact your Dentist.
+As root canal treatment takes place under local anaesthetic, it should not be painful and will feel just like having a standard filling.
+Many people believe root canal treatment is very painful, but in most cases patients feel relief, as the pain they have been experiencing from the infection is much more intense.
+You may experience some discomfort or gum swelling in the first few days following treatment, but this can be managed with paracetamol or ibuprofen.
+If the pain persists, please contact your dentist for advice.

-When you are small and your teeth are growing the dental pulp is vital as it helps them to develop properly by carrying nutrients to and from the gum.
-However, once your teeth are fully grown the only real purpose of the pulp is to alert you to any damage or infection.
-Therefore it is possible to remove it without any problems.
+When your teeth are growing, the dental pulp is vital as it helps them to develop properly by carrying nutrients to and from the gum.
+However, once your teeth are fully grown, the only real purpose of the pulp is to alert you to any damage or infection.
+Therefore, it is possible to remove it without any problems.